THE AMERICAN ASSOCIATION OF

 ARTICLE XIII.
 INDEMNIFICATION

-Every Executive Team or committee member may be indemnified by the Affiliate against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such Executive Team or committee members in connection with any threatened , pending or completed action, suit, or proceeding to which the Executive Team or committee member may become involved by reason of being or having been a member of the Executive Team or committee, or any settlement thereof, unless adjudged therein to be liable for negligence or misconduct in the performance of duties.
-In the event of a settlement the indemnification herein shall apply only when the Affiliate Executive Team approves such settlement and reimbursement as being in the best interest of the Affiliate.
+Every Executive Team or committee member may be indemnified by the Affiliate against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such Executive Team or committee members in connection with any threatened, pending, or completed action, suit, or proceeding in which the Executive Team or committee member may become involved by reason of being or having been a member of the Executive Team or committee, or any settlement thereof, unless adjudged therein to be liable for negligence or misconduct in the performance of duties.
+In the event of a settlement, the indemnification herein shall apply only when the Affiliate Executive Team approves such settlement and reimbursement as being in the best interest of the Affiliate.
 The foregoing right of indemnification shall be in addition to and not exclusive of all other rights to which the member of the Executive Team or committee is entitled.